Go back

 Dhi Village: Offers scenic views of the surrounding valleys and remote Mustang terrain.

 The biodiversity of Upper Mustang is as unique as its landscape, offering a rare glimpse into the natural wonders of a Himalayan desert ecosystem.
-Despite the region's dry and rugged terrain, Upper Mustang is home to diverse plant and animal life.
+Despite the region's dry and rugged terrain, Upper Mustang is home to a diverse array of plant and animal life.
 The trek passes through the Annapurna Conservation Area, where trekkers will encounter hardy alpine vegetation like juniper, rhododendron, and wildflowers that thrive in the high-altitude, arid environment.
 The region's rain shadow area creates a unique habitat for wildlife, including Himalayan blue sheep, snow leopards, and Tibetan wild asses.
 However, sightings are rare due to the animals' elusive nature.
-Birdwatchers will also enjoy the chance to spot species like the Himalayan griffon and the lammergeier, both of which are common in the region.
+Birdwatchers will also enjoy the opportunity to spot species such as the Himalayan griffon and the lammergeier, both of which are commonly found in the region.
 Additionally, the Kali Gandaki River valley supports a variety of aquatic life, adding to the biodiversity of the trek.
 This rich and varied ecosystem, combined with the dramatic landscapes of Upper Mustang, makes the trek a cultural journey and an exploration of Himalayan wildlife and plant life.

 The festival and culture of Upper Mustang are deeply rooted in Tibetan Buddhist traditions, making the trek a culturally enriching experience.
 One of the most critical events in the region is the Tiji Festival, held annually in the ancient city of Lo Manthang.
 This three-day festival symbolizes the triumph of good over evil and features colorful masked dances and rituals local monks perform.
 It draws visitors worldwide, offering a unique opportunity to witness the vibrant Tibetan culture firsthand.
 Throughout the trek, trekkers will encounter Buddhist monasteries, ancient Mustang caves, and Buddhist prayer flags fluttering in the wind, representing the deep spiritual significance of the area.
 The people of Upper Mustang, primarily of Tibetan origin, have preserved their cultural heritage for centuries, with their traditional clothing, language, and customs reflecting their rich history.
 Villages like Kagbeni and Dhakmar showcase conventional stone houses and offer a glimpse into the daily life of the Mustang people, where Buddhism plays a central role in their customs, festivals, and rituals.
 The unique Tibetan Buddhist traditions and spectacular natural scenery make the Upper Mustang trek a journey into the past and the spiritual heart of the Himalayas.